 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 The school may need to devise a policy /procedure that meets the individual needs of a child.
 This should be written in conjunction with the parent(s) and staff working with the child.
 The child where they are of sufficient understanding should have the policy/procedure discussed with them.
 All staff need to be confident in its use.

-The School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+The federation recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include:

 • Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration;